pop-os/desktop-icons-ng/README.md

 ## Build with Meson

 The project uses a build system called [Meson](https://mesonbuild.com/).
 You can install in most Linux distributions as "meson".
+You also need "ninja" and xgettext.

 It's possible to read more information in the Meson docs to tweak the configuration if needed.